Sitemap

 Favorite track: “Rumbler”

-The Black Lips’ ninth and most recent album is the impetus for this piece, and it’s perhaps their most unique, at least between the group’s own records.
-SING IN A WORLD THAT’S FALLING APART is a riff on country music by way of the Black Lips’ lo-fi garage rock sound and clear Rolling Stones love.
+SING IN A WORLD THAT’S FALLING APART is perhaps the BLack Lips’ most unique album.
+It’s a riff on country music by way of the Black Lips’ lo-fi garage rock sound and clear Rolling Stones love.
 I think the term “concept album” may be used too liberally, but SING IN A WORLD establishes a clear aesthetic with its first track and adheres to it while vacillating between honky-tonk and crooning ballads.
 It’s a surprising deviation, but a successful one.

 #2 — UNDERNEATH THE RAINBOW (2014)